Skip to main content

 image-20260105-080724.png

-Step 2: Execute the created Un-deploy workflow
+Step 2: Execute the Un-deploy workflow

 This step will remove the old package version on all machines included in “Device Query” action.